 Flexibility to adapt to change.
 The preceding three issues-career lengths, assignment lengths, and promotion/up-or-out-were issues about the force in steady state.
 But the downsizing period of the early 1990s and the more recent events alluded to earlier highlight questions of how the system deals with change.
 During the downsizing period, the issue was how to contract the overall size of the force.
 More recently, the question has become how to contract the size of the Air Force and Navy while expanding the size of the Army.
-Furthermore, there is the ongoing question of how to expand or contract particular skill groups in response to ongoing changes in technology and external threats.23 For example, the rapid changes in technology over the past decade have increased the demand for Information Technology (IT) specialists.
+Furthermore, there is the ongoing question of how to expand or contract particular skill groups in response to ongoing changes in technology and external threats.22 For example, the rapid changes in technology (IT) specialists.
 The conflicts in Afghanistan and Iraq have raised awareness of the long-term need for more linguists and Special Forces personnel.